CptTZ/INFSCI_2140_HW1/README.md

 ## Unit Test

-It is enforced, by using JUnit 5.3.
+It is enforced and this project is test-driven, by using JUnit 5.3.